What is Wildsumaco? Who are we?

 As a significant part of our conservation effort, Wildsumaco Lodge was built on a ridge that was cleared of forest some years ago by previous owners.
 The view from our deck is breath-taking, and our trails and scenery, our flora and fauna, will delight everyone who enjoys experiencing nature first hand.
 Our birds, butterflies and moths provide endless opportunities for photographers.

 Most of our visitors are birders, and Wildsumaco should provide them with a wonderful experience.
-As nearly 500 avian species have been recorded on our reserve and the surrounding areas, a list of the birds that might be seen on even a short stay at our lodge is impressive.
+As over 500 avian species have been recorded on our reserve and the surrounding areas, a list of the birds that might be seen on even a short stay at our lodge is impressive.

 In addition to managing our own forest and land, and running Wildsumaco Lodge, we are working with people in nearby communities, seeking economic alternatives to the slash and burn agriculture that threatens the area's remaining rainforest.
 We've established a non-profit arm, Rio Pucuno Foundation, and through it have opened a biological research station (for more details follow the links to the RPF pages on this website).
 In time we hope that Wildsumaco Wildlife Sanctuary will become a recognized base for scientific inquiry into ornithology, zoology, botany and other biological fields, within our own forests and in the nearby Sumaco National Park as well.

 We are personally involved…